tubalmartin/riloadr/README.md

 * **Absolute control**: Riloadr will process only the images you tell it to.
 * **One request per image**: Riloadr does not make multiple requests for the same image.
 * **Optimal image size delivery**: Riloadr mimics CSS, it computes the viewport's width in CSS pixels and the optimal image size for the viewport according to the breakpoints you set through the `breakpoints` option (sort of CSS media queries).
-* **Lazy load of images**: Riloadr gives you the option to defer the load of all images in a group (faster pageload).
+* **Lazy load of images**: Riloadr gives you the option to defer the load of all images in a group (faster page load).
-* **Image groups**: You can create different Riloadr objects and configure each one to your needs (ie: One for images in the sidebar and another one for images in the main column).
+* **Image groups**: You can create different Riloadr objects and configure each one to your needs (i.e. A group for images in the sidebar and another one for images in the main column).
 * **Image callbacks**: Riloadr allows you to attach callbacks for the `onload` and `onerror` image events.
 * **Image retries**: You can configure any Riloadr object to retry *n* times the loading of an image if it failed to load.
 * **Support for browsers with no Javascript support or Javascript disabled**: Use the `noscript` tag.
 * **No UA sniffing**: Riloadr does not use device detection through user-agents.
-* **Lightweight**: 4kb minified (3.45kb jQuery version minified)
+* **Lightweight**: 4kb minified (3.4kb jQuery version minified)
 * **AMD compatible**
 * **MIT License**